meruyert93/main-page-for-15-react-projects/README.md

 # Collection of Mini-Projects developed by React.js

-This is collection of Mini-project developed by React.js.
+This is collection of Mini-projects developed by React.js.
 These projects were heavily focused on functionality.
 The  main purpose of the building this project was to solidify the skills in React Fundamentals.

 ## Corresponding Project Topics in React listed below: